Swim Programs & Lessons

 This adapted swim lesson is designed for those that experience disability(s), but enjoy being in a group setting.
 Instructors will work with participants to support them in meeting their needs and goals.
 City of Regina staff will be on site to facilitate the program, but are not able to transfer, lift, or re position individuals and we recommend a parent or guardian be in the water for support.
 For more information please email email@example.com or call 306-777-7044 or 306-510-2025.

 All Bodies Swim is a drop-in leisure swim for people who are transgender, non-binary and/or gender non-conforming and their allies.
 This pilot program is part of the City of Regina’s efforts to start implementing 2SLGBTQIAP+ programming as we acknowledge that swim times are not always safe spaces for members of this community.
 Location and time details are not published for the safety of the participants.
 Please email firstname.lastname@example.org for event specifics and more information.
 Regular drop-in rates, and Affordable Access rates apply.

-Short Breaks is an intergenerational, afternoon program aimed to facilitate community building among older adults experiencing an intellectual disability.
+Short Breaks is an intergenerational, afternoon program aimed to facilitate community building among adults experiencing an intellectual disability.

 This one-of-a-kind collaborative initiative is striving to respond to the needs of individuals and their families to provide a short break option throughout the week.
 Short Breaks is designed to be social, with an educational, recreational and creative focus.
 The program is a partnership between Creative Options Regina, Hopes Home, Inclusion Regina, The City of Regina, coupled with financial support from Sask Lotteries.
 For more information regarding the registration process please contact firstname.lastname@example.org or contact Kathy Cockburn at email@example.com.